wmhilton/vagrant-influxdb-grafana/README.md

+## just a fork
+I'm just experimenting trying to set up a metrics server.

 # InfluxDB + Grafana sandbox

 Runs a VM with influxdb and grafana.
 You can use dashboard.yml and roles to install in a production server, just tune influxdb address.

 # Requirements

 - Vagrant
-    - Ansible installed locally
+- ~~Ansible installed locally~~ Ansible is installed and executed inside the VM
 - Internet connection

 # Usage
 ## Locally with Vagrant